aave/docs-gho/docs/concepts/fundamental-concepts/arbitrage.md

 - The user can then buy GHO on the market at $1

-- The user can repay their $1 worth of debt to the Aave protocol
+- The user can repay their $1 worth of debt to the Aave Protocol

 - The user keeps the difference of what they sold their GHO at, $0.05 profit